-Copper Fox is a 25% partner in the Schaft Creek Joint Venture ("SCJV") with Teck.
-Teck is the operator of the SCJV which holds two main assets: i) the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and ii) a 85.5% equity interest in Liard Copper Mines Limited ("Liard").
+Copper Fox is a 25% partner in the SCJV with Teck.
+Teck is the operator of the SCJV which holds two main assets: i) the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and ii) an 85.5% equity interest in Liard.
 Liard holds a 30% Net Proceeds Interest in the Schaft Creek project subject to certain terms and conditions.